saksham2001/saksham2001.github.io/_projects/11_project.md

 > ##### NOTE
 >
-> The code base is not publically available because it was developed as part of a course at CMU.
-It is available upon request.
+> The codebase for this project is not publically available because it this was part of a course at CMU.
+It can be made available upon request.
 {: .block-warning }

 ## Introduction